 The outcome of preclinical testing and early clinical trials may not be predictive of the success of later clinical trials.
 Bel-sar and any other product candidates we may develop may fail to show the desired safety and efficacy in clinical development despite positive results in preclinical studies or having successfully advanced through initial clinical trials.
 For example, bel-sar may not be effective at slowing or arresting tumor growth or may not preserve visual acuity in later stage trials.
 Even if bel-sar successfully slows or completely arrests tumor growth, this may not result in a reduction in the risk of metastasis.
 Additionally, any positive results generated in our ongoing clinical trials and preclinical studies would not ensure that we will achieve similar results in larger, pivotal clinical trials or in clinical trials of bel-sar in broader patient populations.
 Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late-stage clinical trials even after achieving promising results in preclinical testing and earlier-stage clinical trials, and we cannot be certain that we will not face similar setbacks.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their products.
-Furthermore, the failure of any product candidate to demonstrate safety and efficacy in any clinical trial could negatively impact the perception of that product candidate in other indications or patient populations or any other product candidates.
+Furthermore, the failure of any product candidate to demonstrate safety and efficacy in any clinical trial could negatively impact the perception of that product candidate in other indications or patient populations or any other product candidates then under development and/or cause the FDA or other regulatory authorities to require additional testing before approving such product candidate or any other product candidates.

-Interim, "top-line," and preliminary data from our clinical trials that we announce or publish from time to time may change as more patient data become available and are subject to audit and verification procedures that could result in material changes in the final data.
+Interim, "top-line," and preliminary or early data from our clinical trials that we announce or publish from time to time may change as more patient data become available and are subject to audit and verification procedures that could result in material changes in the final data.

-From time to time, we may publicly disclose preliminary, interim or top-line data from our clinical trials.
+From time to time, we may publicly disclose preliminary, early, interim or top-line data from our clinical trials.
 These interim updates are based on a preliminary analysis of then-available data, and the results and related findings and conclusions are subject to change following a more comprehensive review of the data related to the particular study or trial.
 We also make assumptions, estimations, calculations and conclusions as part of our analyses of data, and we may not have received or had the opportunity to fully and carefully evaluate all data.
-As a result, the top-line results that we report may differ from future results of the same studies, or different conclusions or considerations may qualify such results, once additional data have been received and fully evaluated.
+As a result, the top-line or early results that we report may differ from future results of the same studies, or different conclusions or considerations may qualify such results, once additional data have been received and fully evaluated.
 Top-line data also remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary data we previously published.
 As a result, top-line data should be viewed with caution until the final data are available.
 In addition, we may report interim analyses of only certain endpoints rather than all endpoints.
 Interim data from clinical trials that we may complete are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
 Adverse differences between interim data and final data could materially affect our business, financial condition, results of operations and growth prospects.